Search Menu

 Yorkshire Terriers Have More Terrier Cousins

-Yorkies started in the northern English countryside, alongside kinds of Scottish terriers, not to be confused with the Scottish Terrier breed.
+Yorkies originated in the northern English countryside, alongside kinds of Scottish terriers, not to be confused with the Scottish Terrier breed.
 Many of these terriers of Scotland were part of the Yorkie’s genetics, along with breeds we know today, like the Skye Terrier and the Dandie Dinmont Terrier, both of whom are distant relatives.

 Want to learn more about AKC dog breeds?
 The AKC Breed of the Day newsletter delivers fun breed facts to your inbox every weekday.